Four-star St. John’s running back Keilan Robinson verbally commits to Alabama

 “I like Alabama because he would be playing with a lot of five-star recruits,” said Rodney Cephas, Beacon House’s athletic and mentoring programs director. “. . .
 Alabama puts him right there at his dreams.
 He’s just a humble kid.
 He doesn’t take anything for granted and he’s a hard worker.”

-Alabama, which is the current home of former St. John’s player Terrell Lewis, extended offers to four St. John’s players in the first week of June, including 2019 three-star safety Quentin Johnson, 2020 five-star linebacker Mekhail Sherman, 2020 four-star cornerback prospect Luke Hill and 2020 four-star wide receiver Rakim Jarrett.
+Alabama extended offers to four St. John’s players in the first week of June, including 2019 three-star safety Quentin Johnson, 2020 five-star linebacker Mekhail Sherman, 2020 four-star cornerback prospect Luke Hill and 2020 four-star wide receiver Rakim Jarrett.
 The Crimson Tide also picked up a commitment from another local, DeMatha 2019 defense back DeMarcco Hellams, on June 11.

 In his Twitter post to announce he was making his college decision Wednesday night, Robinson said he was “100 percent confident” in his choice and that he felt like he took the time in his recruiting process to look at every opportunity thoroughly.
 Robinson also acknowledged his playing time at Beacon House.